nestauk/daps_utils/README.md

 	├── Dockerfile        # <-- Can specify this on it's own, if you're happy with "Dockerfile-base" ├── launch.sh         # <-- Can specify this on it's own, if you're happy with "Dockerfile" ├── requirements.txt  # <-- Only required if you have external python dependencies └── my_flow.py        # <-- You always need this, this is your flow.
-Don't forget to use the @talk_to_luigi decorator
+Don't forget to use the @talk_to_luigi class decorator
 ```

 You can then run add your "`luigi`" `MetaflowTask` as follows: